gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 has access to the underlying kernel of the host machine.
 This means that any `limits` that had been set in the Pod will not work when building docker images.
-The docker daemon will report the full capacity of the node regardless of the limits imposed on the docker build containers spawned by kubernetes.
+The docker daemon will report the full capacity of the node regardless of the limits imposed on the docker build containers spawned by Kubernetes.

 One way to help minimize the exposure of the host's kernel to any build container when running in privileged mode or by exposing `/var/run/docker.sock` is to use